godunko/a0b-tools/README.md

   Architecture specific switches should be listed here.
 * `linker_required_switches`: list of required switches to be used by linker.
   Usually switches to ignore default startup files and standard C library.
+* `system`: global system configuration
+  * `restrictions`: Ada restrictions to be applied for runtime and application.
+    * `No_Finalization`: set to don't allow to use controlled types.
 * `files`: additional files to be copied into runtime source directory.

 #### Tasking Configuration Parameters